Impact

 Risk and Exploitability

-The CVSS score of 8.1 indicates high severity, and the EPSS score of 12% reflects a moderate probability of exploitation in the wild.
+The CVSS score of 8.1 indicates high severity, and the EPSS score of 6% reflects a low probability of exploitation in the wild.
 However, the vulnerability is listed in CISA’s KEV catalog, confirming real‑world exploitation.
 Based on the description, the likely attack vector is via unsanitized user input delivered over the network from an unauthorized source.
-During exploitation the attacker can inject scripts that the server will execute, enabling identity spoofing or other malicious actions without authenticated privileges.
-The presence in KEV and the high CVSS emphasize the need for prompt mitigation.
+During exploitation the attacker can inject scripts that the server will execute, enabling identity spoofing without privileged access.

 OpenCVE Enrichment